 - Update payment methods to meet customer preferences

-Numerous other retailers are competing for customers, so your goal is to always maximize the value you deliver.
-This builds brand trust and loyalty among your customer base; and in a climate where consumers are more knowledgeable about brands than ever, this trust can be the differentiating factor between you and your competitors.
+Numerous other retailers compete for customers, so your goal is always to maximize the value you deliver.
+This builds brand trust and loyalty among your customer base.
+In a climate where consumers are more knowledgeable about brands than ever, this trust can be the differentiating factor between you and your competitors.

 Excellent products and intuitive shopping experiences are key to winning customer loyalty, and you can only successfully deliver these one once you understand what customers want.
 And since consumer behavior is constantly evolving, tracking and analyzing your customers’ interactions with your brand will help you stay looped in on the newest trends and preferences.